 - 1. Student supported their sub-team in a significant way. - 2.
 Student volunteered at one or more additional FIRST events (FLL, FTC, or FRC) beyond those required to be "in good standing" with the team (section 9). - 3.
 Student attended at least two events showcasing the team to JHS or another school or other local community organization. - 4.
 Student participated in at least three fundraisers (appropriate documentation required). - 5.
 Student achieved a cumulative GPA of 3.0 or better for the current school year. - 6.
 Student attended at least all but one in-season FRC competition in support of our team (not as an event volunteer) unless the absence is excused by Team 2910 coaches. - 7.
-Student participated in ten hours of approved volunteering activities, either with FIRST or in the greater community (documentation required).
-If volunteering at a FIRST event, that event cannot be used for Varsity Letter Requirement 2, Varsity Letter Requirement 6, or those required to be "in good standing" (section 9).
+Student participated in ten hours of approved volunteering, either with FIRST or another community organization, such as a food bank or shelter, religiously affiliated organization, Boy or Girl Scouts, or similar organizations (documentation required).

+If volunteering at a FIRST event, that event must be in addition to any used for Varsity Letter Requirement 2, Varsity Letter Requirement 6, or those required to be "in good standing" (section 9) - e.g. no "double claiming" a volunteer event.